cybertec-postgresql/pgwatch2/docs/security.rst

   passphrase/file needs to be specified then via PW2_AES_GCM_KEYPHRASE / PW2_AES_GCM_KEYPHRASE_FILE.
 By default passwords
   are stored in plaintext.

+* Note that although the metrics collector has some *password* flags, it's mostly better to use the standard LibPQ *.pgpass* file to store passwords.

 Launching a secured Docker container
 ------------------------------------